-The sun’s ultraviolet light is constantly affecting our epidermal skin tissues, causing them to create more melanin pigment in the form of melanocytes.
+The sun’s ultraviolet light is constantly affecting our epidermal skin tissues, causing melanocytes to create more melanin pigment.
 Melanocytes are pigment cells in the skin tissues.
 As more pigment appears, the color of the skin gets darker.
 This helps to protect the deep skin layers against ultraviolet light.

 Unfortunately, after too much exposure to ultraviolet light, the epidermal skin tissues sometimes create accumulations of excessive melanin.
 This is how liver spots are formed.

 Brown spots also form on the skin due to overuse of tanning beds and tanning lamps.

 If you’re interested in removing brown spots, consider coming to our office in the Burnaby and Vancouver area for one of our many age-spot solutions.